Blackface: Russia

 The early Soviet political cartoon Black and White, created in 1932, managed to avoid the blackface style, confronting "precisely that paternalistic model of the ever-passive black subject awaiting enlightenment from the Comintern".
 The cartoon integrated "an avant-garde-influenced visual aesthetic with images derived from the many newspaper illustrations, cartoons, and posters of American racism that appeared in Soviet Russia at this time".

 Soviet theater and movie directors rarely had access to black actors, and so resorted to using black makeup when dictated by the character's descent.
 Soviet actors portrayed black people mostly by darkening the skin and occasionally adjusting the hair style, without accentuating or exaggerating their facial features.
 In particular, Vladimir Vysotsky performed the role of Abram Petrovich Gannibal, an 18th-century Russian general of African origin, in the 1976 Soviet film How Czar Peter the Great Married Off His Moor, while Larisa Dolina performed the role of Cuban singer Clementine Fernandez in the 1983 film We Are from Jazz.
 The 1956 Soviet film adaptation of Othello received the Best Director Award at the 1956 Cannes Film Festival.

 On November 30, 2020, in a segment of the Russian TV show "International Sawmill", Russian television presenter Tigran Keosayan interviewed an actress in blackface posing as former United States President Barack Obama.
 In the segment, Keosayan, referring to Obama's book A Promised Land, asks the actress: "Do you consider this book your achievement?", to which the actress in blackface replies: "Of course."
 Keosayan then asks: "Because none of your relatives have written books?", after which the actress answers: "Because none of my relatives that came before me could write."
-Keosayan then states "you should have a rap musician, not the president".
+Keosayan then states "you should have become a rap musician, not the president".
 The segment was widely deemed racist.

+Spain

+On the eve of the Feast of the Epiphany, it is tradition in Spanish cities to hold a colorful parade where three men are disguised as the Biblical Magi and throw candy and presents to the children watching the parade.
+One of these three men is usually in blackface to depict Balthazar, as such magus is often depicted as a black African.
+Such a display in Madrid in 2014 led to widespread discussions and to petitions calling for an end to the blackface practice, and to have Balthazar portrayed by a person of color.